curtisalexander/readstat-rs/README.md

     - variable count
     - variable names
     - variable types
-- `preview` &rarr; writes first 10 rows (or optionally the number of rows provided by the user) of parsed data in `csv` format to standard out
+- `preview` &rarr; writes the first 10 rows (or optionally the number of rows provided by the user) of parsed data in `csv` format to standard out
-- `data` &rarr; writes parsed data in `csv` format to either standard out or a file
+- `data` &rarr; writes parsed data in `csv` format to file

 Debug information can be printed to standard out by setting the environment variable `RUST_LOG=debug` before the call to `readstat`.